eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/output/research_report.md

   <p></p>
 </div>

-* [Information not available]: Monitoring procedures for performance and ethical compliance.
+* Monitoring procedures for performance and ethical compliance.
+  - [Information not available]
-* [Information not available]: Versioning and change logs for model updates.
+* Versioning and change logs for model updates.
+  - [Information not available]
 * **Metrics**:
-  * [Information not available]: Application performance: response time, error rate.
+  * Application performance: response time, error rate.
+    - [Information not available]
-  * [Information not available]: Model performance: accuracy, precision, recall.
+  * Model performance: accuracy, precision, recall.
+    - [Information not available]
-  * [Information not available]: Infrastructure: CPU, memory, network usage.
+  * Infrastructure: CPU, memory, network usage.
+    - [Information not available]
 * **Key Activities**:
-  * [Information not available]: Monitor performance in real-world usage.
+  * Monitor performance in real-world usage.
+    - [Information not available]
-  * [Information not available]: Identify and fix drifts, bugs, or failures.
+  * Identify and fix drifts, bugs, or failures.
+    - [Information not available]
-  * [Information not available]: Update the model periodically.
+  * Update the model periodically.
+    - [Information not available]
 * **Documentation Needs**:
-  * [Information not available]: **Monitoring Logs**: Real-time data on accuracy, latency, and uptime.
+  * **Monitoring Logs**: Real-time data on accuracy, latency, and uptime.
+    - [Information not available]
-  * [Information not available]: **Incident Reports**: Record of failures, impacts, and resolutions.
+  * **Incident Reports**: Record of failures, impacts, and resolutions.
+    - [Information not available]
-  * [Information not available]: **Retraining Logs**: Data updates and changes in performance.
+  * **Retraining Logs**: Data updates and changes in performance.
+    - [Information not available]
-  * [Information not available]: **Audit Trails**: Comprehensive history of changes to ensure compliance.
+  * **Audit Trails**: Comprehensive history of changes to ensure compliance.
+    - [Information not available]
 -**Manteinance of change logs**:
-* [Information not available]: new features added
+* new features added
-* [Information not available]: updates to existing functionality
+* updates to existing functionality
-* [Information not available]: deprecated features
+* deprecated features
-* [Information not available]: removed features
+* removed features
-* [Information not available]: bug fixes
+* bug fixes
-* [Information not available]: security and vulnerability fixes
+* security and vulnerability fixes

 ### Risk Management System